pucilpet/mariadb-galera-swarm/README.md

 # MariaDb Galera Cluster

-This Docker container is based on the official Docker `mariadb:10.1` image and is designed to be compatible with auto-scheduling systems, specifically Docker Swarm Mode (1.12+) and Kontena (1.11).
+This Docker container is based on the official Docker `mariadb:10.1` image and is designed to be compatible with auto-scheduling systems, specifically Docker Swarm Mode (1.12+) and Kontena.
 However, it could also work with manual scheduling (`docker run`) by specifying the correct environment variables.